Lioncourt19/EamonConverter/README.md

 ### Source Files

-Source files should be extracted from the Apple II disk image with a tool such as [Dskalyzer](https://github.com/paleotronic/dskalyzer), or other Apple disk image management system.
+Source files should be extracted from the Apple II disk image with a tool such as [Dskalyzer](https://github.com/paleotronic/dskalyzer), or another Apple disk image management utility.
 In the case of Dskalyzer, use the .txt not .asc version of the database files, and the .asc version of the Applesoft Basic program files.

 Source files should follow these naming conventions: